 Section 5 Grants Pilot

-The goal of the Pilot is to develop Section 5 of the Digital Accountability and Transparency Act (DATA Act) of 2014, Public Law Number 113-101, which requires the Federal Government to “establish a pilot program with the participation of appropriate Federal agencies to facilitate the development of recommendations for:
+Section 5 of the Digital Accountability and Transparency Act (DATA Act) of 2014, Public Law Number 113-101, required the Federal government to “establish a pilot program with the participation of appropriate Federal agencies to facilitate the development of recommendations for:

 - Standardized reporting elements across the Federal government (§5(b)(1)(A));